7ep/demo/docs/BDD.md

         ...

-What we're seeing is that Cucumber has recognized that there are indeed step definitions (glue code), but they are written with PendingException being thrown, which is useful information for the output, as we know this is a step that is yet to be done.
+What we're seeing is that Cucumber has recognized that there are indeed step definitions (glue code), but they are throwing PendingException.

-Remember, we are developing a new feature.
-But when you are doing that, it is nearly inevitable (except at the very beginning) that you will have certain functionality already existing that will be called by certain steps.

 We already have some of the functionality pre-existing for certain steps.
-For example, we can work with a real database, H2, and we can check out a book - this feature had been developed in a previous go-round (which we weren't involved with, but we'll use that code).
+For example, we can work with a real database, H2, and we can check out a book.
 We can update our step-definitions file with that information.

 Here is the code to initialize an empty database.
-Place this somewhere in the step-definitions file:
+Place this somewhere in the ReturnBookStepDefs class:

     /**
      * Set up the databases, clear them, initialize the Library Utility with them.
      */
     private void initializeEmptyDatabaseAndUtility() {
         pl.cleanAndMigrateDatabase();
         libraryUtils = new LibraryUtils();
     }

-Here is the code for the step to check out a book (again, this was from a feature that was previously built):
+Here is the code for the step to check out a book.
+Replace the method, "a_borrower_had_checked_out_a_book" with this code:

     @Given("a borrower had checked out a book, {string},")